Skip to Content

 Mount Cook is even bigger up close!

-Mount Cook is the highest mountain in New Zealand, standing tall at a whopping 3,724 meters (12,218 feet)!
-It is of course a must-see on any New Zealand itinerary.
-There is lots to do in Mount Cook from undertaking one of the famous walks in the area to indulging in a stunning helicopter ride over the area.
+Mount Cook is the highest mountain in New Zealand, standing tall at a whopping 3,724 meters (12,218 feet).
+It is, of course, a must-see on any New Zealand itinerary, and probably the main reason you decided to do this road trip in the first place!
+There is lots to do in Mount Cook, from undertaking one of the famous walks in the area to indulging in stunning scenic flights.

 Queenstown to Mount Cook Tours